PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 ## Recommended JVM Startup Flags

-Use these flags exactly, only changing Xmx and Xms.
+Use these flags exactly, only changing `Xmx` and `Xms`.
 These flags work and scale accordingly to any size of memory, even 500MB but modern Minecraft versions will not do well with such low memory.

 For an automated script to generate these flags for you, see